cocos/cocos-docs/en/getting-started/install.md

 ### Mac installation instructions

-The installer for Cocos Creator for Mac is a .dmg (disk image) file. double-click on the .dmg file, and drag `CocosCreator.app` to your **Application** folder, or any other location.
-Then double-click the dragged `CocosCreator.app` to get started.
+The installer for Cocos Creator for Mac is a .dmg (disk image) file.
+Double-click on the .dmg file, and drag `CocosCreator.app` to your **Application** folder shortcut, or any other location.
+Then double-click the copy of the `CocosCreator.app` to get started.

-**Note**: If it doesn't open after download, prompt that the dmg/app file is corrupted, from an unidentified developer, or contains malware, etc.
+**Note**: If it can not open after download, prompt that the dmg/app file is corrupted, from an unidentified developer, or contains malware, etc.

 ![](install/tooltip.png)